ComposerIO/papi/README.md

 api
 ===

-The Composer.io API (ping.fm drop in replacement)
+The Composer.io API is becoming a ping.fm drop in replacement.

-The Composer.io
+There are some big parts missing, so we're only supporting about 20% of the functionality, but for weping for example, yes, it's a drop-in replacement.

+The API host is **http://papi.cmp.sr/**

 Clients